eyedeekay/sam-forwarder/README.md

 then they can use them to construct tunnels to impersonate you.
 Experimental support for encrypted saves has been added.
 The idea is that only the person with the key will be able to decrypt and start the tunnels.
 It is up to the user to determine how to go about managing these keys.
+Right now this system is pretty bad.
+I'll be addressing that soon too.

 TCP and UDP are both working now.
 Additional functionality might be added by adding other kinds of protocols overtop the TCP and UDP tunnels as a primitive.